xp44mm/Notebook/RxInAction/02 Hello Rx.md

     };
 ```

-The drasticChanges variable is an observable that pushes notifications only for ticks that represent a change in a stock price that’s higher than maxChangeRatio.
+The drasticChanges variable is an observable that pushes notifications only for ticks that represent a change in a stock price that's higher than maxChangeRatio.
 In figure 2.14, the maximum change ratio is 10%.

 Figure 2.14 After filtering the notifications with the Where operator, you find that only one notification is a drastic change.